chazzka/clanekcathedral/clanek.md

 In SVM, by minimizing $R^2$, the volume of the sphere is minimized.
 The demand here is that the sphere contains all training objects - in our case regular labeled.
 The One-class SVM learns a decision function so that the input unlabeled data can be classified as a similar or different in comparison with the dataset on which the model is trained.
-This way, the One-class classification is possible.
+This way, the One-class classification is possible, and this method is semi-supervised.

 #### Local outlier factor
-Tady vysvětli jak funguje
+Local Outlier Factor is

 #### setting the right parameters
 Oba ty algoritmy maji furu parametrů, které musíme nastavit